mikhaildvortsov/Ad-Lab/VERCEL_DEPLOYMENT.md

 ## Step 4: Verify Deployment

 1. Check that your app loads without errors
-2. Test the chat functionality (should work if OpenAI API key is set)
-3. Test Google OAuth login (should work if Google credentials are set)
+2. Test Google OAuth login (should work if Google credentials are set)
+3. Test the chat functionality with Cypher Alpha AI

 ## Troubleshooting

-### Build Fails with "OPENAI_API_KEY environment variable is missing"

-- Make sure you've added the `OPENAI_API_KEY` environment variable in Vercel
-- Verify the variable name is exactly `OPENAI_API_KEY` (case-sensitive)
-- Redeploy after adding the environment variable

 ### Google OAuth Not Working